ExpressivityBench: Can LLMs Communicate Implicitly?: Appendix

 \subsubsection{Code Generation}

-As opposed to poetry, programming is not traditionally considered an expressive domain.
-This gives us a way of understanding how LLMs perform in low--expressivity domains.
-We studied expressivity in two subcategories for program generation: skill level and programming style: two features that are implicitly shown in programs that could be inferred by a skilled programmer.
-Both experiments were structurally similar to poetry generation.
-The model was prompted to provide a Python program which would print out the Fibonacci numbers in order, while also expressing a particular constraint.
-The resulting program was then evaluated by an automated grader which guessed the signal expressed in the program.
+We studied expressivity in two subcategories for program generation: skill level and programming style.
+These are two features that are implicitly shown in programs that could be inferred by a skilled programmer.
+In each, the model was prompted to provide a Python program which would generate the Fibonacci numbers in order, while also expressing a particular constraint.
 Python was chosen for this task as it is a multiparadigm language that facilitates the expression of many distinct programming styles.
 For the programming style experiment, the expressive signals were ``functional,'' ``procedural,'' ``object-oriented,'' and ``array-oriented,'' four major programming paradigms that are supported by Python.
 The skill levels were ``beginner'', ``intermediate,'' and ``advanced.''

-Table~\ref{tab:mytab} shows overall accuracy of each model on each test.
+Expressivity of human-written code was also evaluated.
+The researchers wrote 10 examples of a fibonacci-generating Python program for each skill level and for each coding paradigm.

 On the skill level assessment, GPT-4 had the highest expressivity rate at 0.54, while Gemma had the lowest of 0.31.
 For the programming paradigms assessment, GPT-4o had the highest expressivity rate at 0.83, and Gemma had the lowest at 0.50.
-The confusion matrices illustrating label assignment are available in the Appendix~\ref{app:graphs}.
 Given that there were relatively few possible choices in these two experiments, models did not perform well at expressing stylistic information through code.
-In particular, Gemma had a lower accuracy than 0.33 in the skill level assessment--which would be expected if it expressed one of the signals completely randomly.
-Therefore, in answering our \bf{RQ1,} \normalfont ``Are LLMs capable of exhibiting expressivity?,'' we must conclude that LLMs struggle at expressivity in the context of code compared to highly expressive domains such as poetry.
+In particular, Gemma had a lower accuracy than 0.33 in the skill level assessment—which would be expected if it expressed one of the signals completely randomly.
+Human-written code on this task was much more expressive, with an absolute difference of 0.10 above the best-performing model in the skill task and 0.05 in the paradigm task.